What is Online Reputation Management? Everything You Need to Know for 2024

 Non-Urgent: A non-urgent response is okay when dealing with cases that may be resolved by a typical response (maybe a template you could have prepared in advance for typical questions and issues).

 However, even when a direct response isn’t needed, define the timeframe for responding to such comments.
-Ensure you’re reaching out to the commentator with an acknowledgment of their concern, even when it will take some time to get back to them with a response.
+Ensure you’re reaching out to the commentator with an acknowledgment of their concern, even if it will take some time to respond.

 Blacklist: Each business has come across trolls and pure haters who can’t be satisfied to act reasonably.
 So, typically, it’s just better not to issue any official response because it can only escalate the conversation and result in a more damaging impact on your business.
 You can begin a “blacklist” everyone can refer to when your policy docs.